svet-b/grafana-mqtt-datasource/README.md

 ## Simple demonstration

-Here we set up a local broker, from which we want to visualize data.
-The data we will publish is the ping time from our client to a host (e.g. www.grafana.com).
+Here we set up a local broker, and we publish data to it, in a way that can be visualized in Grafana using the plugin.
+The data we will publish is the ping time from our host to the www.grafana.com server.

 ### Set up local Mosquitto broker with WebSockets